fbargaglistoffi/machine-learning-for-zombie-hunting/README.md

 In this repository we provide the code for the data analysis part of the paper _"Machine learning for zombie hunting.
 Firms' failures, financial constraints, and misallocation"_ by F.J.
 Bargagli-Stoffi, M. Riccaboni and A. Rungi.

-The code is written both in Stata and R. The data cleaning and the creation of the indicators were performed in Stata.
+The code is written both in <tt>`Stata`</tt> and <tt>`R`</tt>.
+The data cleaning and the creation of the indicators were performed in Stata.
 R was used for the machine learning analysis.

-Below a brief legend of the Stata files.
+Below a brief legend of the Data and the <tt>`Stata`</tt> and <tt>`R`</tt> code files.

 # Data

-First, we downloaded data on firm level characteristics and financial accounts for  803,227 enterprises in Italy, Germany, Spain, France, Great Britain, Poland, Portugal, Romania and Sweden from the ORBIS database (Bureau Van Dijk).
+First, we downloaded data on firm level characteristics and financial accounts for  803,227 enterprises (2008-2018) in Italy, Germany, Spain, France, Great Britain, Poland, Portugal, Romania and Sweden from the ORBIS database (Bureau Van Dijk).
 The variables that we downloaded are the following:

 * <tt>`id`</tt>: firm's id;
 * <tt>`guo`</tt>: global ultimate owner;